Albania deploys troops to enforce 40-hour coronavirus curfew

-About 120,000 Albanians came back from Italy - the world’s worst-hit country - soon before Albania severed air and sea links with its neighbour across the Adriatic Sea 12 days ago.
+About 120,000 Albanians came back from Italy - the world’s worst-hit country - soon before Albania severed air and sea links with its neighbor across the Adriatic Sea 12 days ago.

 So far, 76 people have tested positive for the coronavirus with two deaths recorded, but officials are anxious to avert a sudden jump in infections that would strain limited public health services.